ohosman04/Space-Scuffles/README.md

 Hello, this is Omar!
-This game is my first on Pygame, and I do hope you enjoy it!
+This game is my first on Pygame, I do hope you enjoy it!
 There are some points I'd like to briefly discuss before you proceed to try it, so please bare with me here!

 Controls: